snackattas/webscraper_pythonanywhere_template/README.md

   `pip install -r requirements.txt`

+## Running the script

-  6. To run the script manually, type this into the bash terminal:
+  * To run the script manually, type this into the bash terminal:

   `cd ~/<project folder> && python run.py`

-  7. To schedule the script to run manually, click the Schedule tab and insert this path:
+  * To schedule the script to run automatically, click the Schedule tab and insert this path:

   `~/<project folder>/run.py`